Bicyclists and walkers today cover the ground that once hosted a vital Manteca economic link to United States markets.

-Plans call for eventually extending the bike path south into Ripon.
+Plans at the time the Tidewater project was conceived called for eventually extending the bike path south into Ripon in the right-of-way between Highway 99 and the Union Pacific tracks.
 A similar bike path exists between Interstate 205 and a farm on Stewart Tract that allows Manteca residents to access Tracy via the Mossdale Crossing bike path.

 The city opted to eliminate the raised bed of the Tidewater and make a meandering path to provide more privacy for neighbors and to make the path interesting.

 The Tidewater was designed as the backbone of what initially was designed as a 20-mile separate bike path loop of the city.
 In the past 10 years, developers have proposed connecting to the system including the 1,650-homeTrails at Manteca that plans to develop 12 miles of bike path trails within the planned southwest Manteca neighborhood south of Oakwood Shores.